Yu-fei-Zhang/NUS-stock-investment-agent/README.md

   * **Selling-out Rules**: The agent will determine the specific selling points when earnings or losses reach a certain threshold.

 ### LLM
-we want the user to have freedom to choose the LLM they prefer.
+We want the user to have freedom to choose the LLM they prefer.
 Therefore, we design the LLM component to be easily replaceable.

 ### Memory
 * **Long-Term Memory**:
+We use both relational database and vector database to store different types of information.
+  * The relational database is used to store stock analysis results, which will be kept for several days.
+This allows for efficient querying and retrieval of specific information when needed.
+  * The vector database is used to store unstructured data, such as market news articles and stock assessment reports.
+This allows for efficient similarity search and retrieval of relevant information based on the content of the documents.
 * **Short-Term Memory**:
-*
+We use a k-v database to store the user's investment profile and other relevant context information that needs to be accessed quickly during the interaction with the agent.
+This allows for efficient retrieval of information and ensures that the agent can respond to user queries in a timely manner.

 ### Tools
 Tools are essential for enhancing the capabilities of the investment agent.
 We have integrated several tools to provide the agent with access to real-time data and functionalities that are crucial for making informed investment decisions.
 The tools we have integrated include: